civo/terraform-provider-civo/docs/resources/firewall_rule.md

 page_title: "civo_firewall_rule Resource - terraform-provider-civo"
 subcategory: ""
 description: |-
-  Provides a Civo Firewall Rule resource.
+  Provides a Civo firewall rule resource.
 This can be used to create, modify, and delete firewalls rules.
-This resource don't have an update option because the backend don't have the support for that, so in this case we use ForceNew for all object in the resource.
+This resource don't have an update option because Civo backend doesn't support it at this moment.
+In that case, we use ForceNew for all object in the resource.
 ---

 # civo_firewall_rule (Resource)

-Provides a Civo Firewall Rule resource.
+Provides a Civo firewall rule resource.
 This can be used to create, modify, and delete firewalls rules.
-This resource don't have an update option because the backend don't have the support for that, so in this case we use ForceNew for all object in the resource.
+This resource don't have an update option because Civo backend doesn't support it at this moment.
+In that case, we use `ForceNew` for all object in the resource.

 ## Example Usage